-It’s got low prices, good customer service, and plenty of charming Yorkshire folk in its ads - but is Plusnet worth getting?
+It’s got low prices, good customer service, and plenty of charming Yorkshire folk - but is Plusnet worth getting?

 It can be tough to choose a broadband provider - it's an industry steeped in loads of complicated jargon, after all - but we're here to make it easy for you.
 Here's what we think of what Plusnet has to offer, down to the nitty-gritty.